kovidgoyal/calibre/setup/installer/windows/notes.rst

 Overview
 ----------

-calibre and all its dependencies are compiled using Visual Studio 2008 express edition (free from MS).
-All the following instructions must be run in a visual studio command prompt unless otherwise noted.
+calibre and all its dependencies are compiled using Visual Studio 2008.
+All the following instructions must be run in a visual studio command prompt (the various commands use unix notation, so if you want to use them directly, you have to setup cygwin).

 calibre contains build script to automate the building of the calibre installer.
 These scripts make certain assumptions about where dependencies are